Master of Arts in Creative Psychotherapy

 We are committed to training leading practitioners who are professionally competent in the expanding field of psychotherapy and who will have a specialisation in the use of play and creative approaches.
 As the longest established and foremost provider of this training in Ireland we have a responsibility to respond to the needs of the sector and to the increasing demand for training of prospective students and the continuing professional development of graduates and allied professionals.

-Programme Aims of the Postgraduate Diploma in Arts in Play Therapy
+Programme Aims: Postgraduate Diploma in Arts in Play Therapy

 - To develop the learners’ understanding of the principles underlying play therapy and psychotherapy and develop skills in utilizing play and creative mediums in their work with appropriate clients throughout the lifespan.